 Cedefop opinion survey on vocational education and training (VET) reflects citizens’ opinions on awareness, attractiveness, experience and effectiveness of VET in the EU.
 A research report and a brochure published at the end of 2017 summarise the results.

 To showcase the findings, Cedefop has developed data visualisations online.
 The results of the survey on the various topics and for each country are processed there, making it is possible to see how people’s opinions about VET differ from one Member State to another.

 ReferNet Germany provided interpretations of the national results in the German context.
-The supplementary national analyses will be published shortly.
+The supplementary national analyses were published in January 2019.